Last updated: 16th April 2019

-Bath and North East Somerset Council adopted the revised Planning Obligations Supplementary Planning Document on 6th April 2015.
-It supercedes the Planning Obligations SPD approved in 2009 and Appendix C of the Bath Western Riverside SPD, as updated in July 2014.
+Bath and North East Somerset Council adopted the revised Planning Obligations Supplementary Planning Document (SPD) on 6th April 2015, and subsequently Appendix 1.
+See approved Planning Obligations SPD documents below.

 The adoption documents including modifications made are as follows: